RaphiaRa/tiny_http/README.md

 [![Benchmark](benchmark/result.png)](benchmark/benchmark.md)

 Notes:
-- Of course, libraries Drogon will scale much better with multiple threads.
+- Drogon will, of course scale much better with more threads.
 This is just to give a rough idea of tiny_http's performance.
-- The slower static file test is probably because of tiny_http not using sendfile on Linux yet.
+- The slower static file test is probably because of tiny_http not using `sendfile` on Linux yet.